-Total Projected Budget: \$900,000.00 Total HUD Disaster Recovery Funds: \$900,000.00 Obligated HUD Disaster Funds to Date: \$500,000.00 Unobligated HUD Disaster Funds to Date: \$400,000.00 Cumulative HUD Disaster Funds to Date: \$114,901.00
+Total Projected Budget: \$900,000.00 Total HUD Disaster Recovery Funds: \$900,000.00 Obligated HUD Disaster Funds to Date: \$725,000.00 Unobligated HUD Disaster Funds to Date: \$175,000.00 Cumulative HUD Disaster Funds to Date: \$244,362.00

 LMDC PLANNING - ECONOMIC ANALYSIS --- LMDC utilizes the services of an economic impact consultant to assist in the evaluation of programs or projects to be funded through CDBG funds.
 The redevelopment of the World Trade Center site will benefit New York City and other communities in the region in several ways.
 Construction at the site will provide business opportunities for local contractors and suppliers, and job opportunities for construction workers, skilled workers in related industries such as trucking, architects, engineers and other professionals.
-New office buildings will accommodate the continued growth of the City's highvalue office-based industries.
+New office buildings will accommodate the continued growth of the City's high-value office-based industries.
 A new complex of cultural facilities and a hotel will support the continued growth of the arts and tourism industries.
 The memorial, as well as new businesses and cultural activities, will attract millions of visitors whose spending will also fuel the growth of the regional economy.
-To measure these effects, LMDC hired Appleseed, a New York Citybased economic development consulting firm, to analyze the impact of redeveloping the World Trade Center site on three geographic areas: New York City, New York State, and the eighteen-county New York-New Jersey metropolitan area.
+To measure these effects, LMDC hired Appleseed, a New York City-based economic development consulting firm, to analyze the impact of redeveloping the World Trade Center site on three geographic areas: New York City, New York State, and the eighteen-county New York-New Jersey metropolitan area.
 A comprehensive report was completed and released in October of 2003 detailing the results of the study.
 LMDC's Planning Department is currently pursuing a study of the development of the Fulton Street corridor as a cultural and entertainment hub.
 Appleseed, with its sub-consultant Real Estate Solutions, has performed analyses of the economic feasibility of projects proposed for the Fulton Corridor and estimated the potential economic impact on the City and State.
 In addition, Appleseed conducted a preliminary financing plan for funding a new rail link between Lower Manhattan and Jamaica Station and the JFK Airport.
-Over the last quarter, Appleseed, with its subconsultant Real Estate Solutions, has performed an economic impact analysis of certain programs funded by LMDC.
-The consultants are also preparing an economic analysis of the trust industry in Lower Manhattan.
+Over the last quarter, Appleseed completed an economic impact analysis of the programs funded by LMDC, which was incorporated in the 2001-2004 Progress Report released in November of 2004; performed a study of New York's personal trust industry; and also, with its sub-consultant Adrian Ellis Associates, completed a detailed analysis of the market demand for cultural amenities in Lower Manhattan.